gitobi/gitobi.github.io/README.md

 ## Contributors

-I will happily look at any pull requests or suggestions to improve the website for your contributions.
+We will happily look at any pull requests or suggestions to improve the website for your contributions.
 Help share the improvements with everyone!

 * [@deraru](https://github.com/deraru)
 * [@serima](https://github.com/serima)